droglenc/NCMTH207/resources/Syllabus-Current.md

   </table>
 </div>

-If you meet with me in my office **before the end of the second week of classes** AND **at least two other times in my office (i.e,. outside of class) with legitimate questions** then your lowest (approximate) third of homework grades will be dropped when computing your overall percentage.
+If you meet with me in my office **before the end of the second week of classes** AND **at least two other times outside of class with legitimate questions** then your lowest (approximate) one-third of homework grades will be dropped when computing your overall percentage.

 ### Portfolio
 <img class="img-right" src="../img/portfolio.png">